c-ostic/OriBFArchipelago/Setup.md

 # Step 0: Install Ori
 1. Make sure Ori and the Blind Forest: Definitive Edition is installed

+   - Note: this mod does not work with the standalone Ori randomizer.
+If are using the standalone randomizer, you will need to switch back to vanilla

 # Step 1: Install BepInEx
 1. Download and unzip BepInEx_x86_5.4.23.2.zip located [here](https://github.com/BepInEx/BepInEx/releases)
    - Note: Make sure you download the x86 version specifically even if your machine is x64